magenta-aps/mox/doc/user/api/search.rst

 .. http:get:: /(service)/(object)

    The Search operation returns a list of UUIDs of the objects that fit the parameters.
+   With the ``list`` parameter, you can fetch the objects instead of a list of UUIDs.

    .. note::